AliBaghizadeh/domain_wall_generation/README.md

 - We use **displacement maps** because they highlight the **motion of rare-earth ions** (like Y³⁺) across domain walls.
 Mn and O atoms remain nearly constant, so feeding raw STEM images would bury the signal of interest under a lot of static pixels.
 - Displacement maps remove this background and force the model to focus only on the structural changes that actually matter — the ionic shifts that define the domain wall.

+### Why displacement maps instead of raw STEM images?

+Raw STEM images contain a lot of **static background information** — Mn and O columns look nearly identical across all domains.
+What really changes across a wall is the **displacement of the rare-earth ions (e.g., Y³⁺)**.

+By using displacement maps, we:

+-  Remove the constant background and highlight only what changes at the wall.
+-  Let the model focus directly on ionic shifts, the real signature of polarization switching.
+-  Improve learning efficiency by reducing noise from irrelevant pixels.

 ### 🎛 Why FiLM and Attention?

 - **FiLM (Feature-wise Linear Modulation):**